JoeWrightNC/foolish/readme.md

-## Welcome to our Hiring Practical!
+## Welcome!

 # Getting Started

 1. Ensure you have Docker Installed [Get Docker](https://docs.docker.com/get-docker/)
-2. Clone the Practical to Local `git clone git@github.com:`
+2. Clone the Practical to Local via HTTPS `git clone https://github.com/JoeWrightNC/foolish.git`
 3. Stand-Up Wordpress `docker-compose up`
 4. Get the Name of your Container `docker ps`.
 If this is your first time using docker, it will look something like hiring-practical_wordpress_1.
 5. Copy Parent Theme to Docker `docker cp  YOUR-PATH/wp-content/themes/genesis YOUR-CONTAINER-NAME:/bitnami/wordpress/wp-content/themes/.`